-Alberto Garutti (Galbiate, 1948), an artist and a lecturer, has been professor at the Academy of Brera in Milan from 1990 to 2013, currently he teaches at the Faculty of Design and the Arts at the IUAV in Venice.
+Alberto Garutti (Galbiate, 1948), an artist and a lecturer, has been professor at the Academy of Bologna from 1990 to 1993, Academy of Brera in Milan from 1993 to 2013, Politecnico of Milan and IUAV in Venice.

 During his career Garutti has been invited to major international events and institutions such as the Venice Biennale in 1990, 2010 and 2014; the 2001 Istanbul Biennial; the 2000 and 2005 editions of Arte all’Arte and the Memory Marathon held at Serpentine Gallery of London in 2012.